 -

-Each partner will present a focused insight: their message, their ask, and the practical takeaway for attendees.
+Each partner presented a focused insight: their message, their ask, and the practical takeaway for attendees.

-The day will finish with closing reflections, gathering the toys for M Group Services’ Christmas appeal for a local charity partner and a surprise that will remind us all how important community is - during the festive season and always.
+The day will finish with closing reflections, gathering the gifts for M Group Services’ Christmas appeal for a local charity partner, Helen and Douglas Hospice for children and teenagers with life limiting conditions.

-The Oxford Summit closes a year of growth for the SRAG network - from the first Ambassador-level Charter Marks to the national expansion of the Social Recruitment Covenant.
+The Oxford Summit closed a year of growth for the SRAG network - from the first Ambassador-level Charter Marks, to the launch of the Justice Recruitment Advocacy Group, to members winning multiple social value awards, to the national expansion of the Social Recruitment Covenant.

-This final gathering of 2025 is an opportunity to:
+This final gathering of 2025 was an opportunity to:

 -